jupyter-book/mystmd/packages/myst-transforms/docs/conventions.md

 The convention used for all `myst-transforms` is to modify the tree in place and export two functions for `transforms` and `plugins` the plugins are `unifiedjs` plugins that can be chained together, for example, `unified().use(myPlugin, opts).use(myOtherPlugin)`.
 These plugins are generally very light wrappers around transforms which are the funcitonal analogues of the plugin.
 The `transforms` are called on a `tree`, for example, `myTransform(tree, opts)`.

-In all cases transformations are completed in place on the mdast tree.
+In all cases transformations are completed in place on the AST.

 ## Error Reporting